 - Parliamentarian reads the bylaws sections pertaining to elections and the

-- Nominating committee chairman reads the slate.
+- Nominating committee chair reads the slate.

 The opportunity to nominate candidates from the floor must be provided to members.
 If the PTA is incorporated, nomination by petition is also required.